 Alun Preece and John Farrington)

-developing appropriate Grid middleware tools which meet the requirements
+developing appropriate Grid middleware tools which met the requirements

 of social science practitioners.
-The vision of the Semantic Grid is
+The vision of the Semantic Grid was

 central to the PolicyGrid research agenda.
-My particular interest is in
+My particular interest was in

 using NLP technology in the interfaces between social scientists and the

-Affecting People with Natural Language is a long-term
+Affecting People with Natural Language was a long-term

 project supported by an EPSRC platform grant.